tb0hdan/domains/README.md

   so repository doesn't have it's README at the very bottom.

 # Using dataset
+Raw (unpacked and unfiltered) data may be available at http://dataset.domainsproject.org, though it is recommended to use Github repo.

 This repository empoys [Git LFS](https://git-lfs.github.com/) technology, therefore user has to use both `git lfs` and `xz` to retrieve data.
 Cloning procedure is as follows: